2003 Cypriot presidential election: Results

-The results saw Papadopoulos winning over 51% of the vote compared to almost 39% for Klerides, meaning that he was elected in the first round.
+The results saw Papadopoulos winning over 51% of the vote compared to almost 39% for Clerides, meaning that he was elected in the first round.
 Markides trailed in third place with 6.6% of the vote, while Kyriakou won 0.44% but claimed that he really won 73%.
 Voting was compulsory and so voter turnout was high at over 90%.

-The leader of Turkish North Cyprus Rauf Denktash described the result as disappointing but Papadopoulos said he would begin talks on the United Nations plan within a few days of the election.
+The leader of Turkish North Cyprus Rauf Denktaş described the result as disappointing but Papadopoulos said he would begin talks on the United Nations plan within a few days of the election.